vadimkim/dotmatrix/README.md

-# dotmatrix
+# Dotmatrix font generator
-LCD matrix display font generator and parser
+LCD matrix display font generator and parser.
+Suitable for PCD8544 driver.
+Probably can fit other display types also.

 Main features:
 - generates empty matrix for creating fonts from 5x8 to 16x16 pixel size